 See the American Bar Association website for a complete list of ABA-approved schools.

 The faculty of Mitchell Hamline School of Law recognizes that study of the legal systems and cultures of other countries enhances students’ legal education.
-For example, MHSL students have the option of participating in law programs offered by any ABA-approved law school as well as in programs offered in collaboration with the Consortium for Innovative Legal Education (CILE).
+For example, MHSL students have the option of participating in law programs offered by any ABA-approved law school.
 In addition to these programs, the law school will provide a limited number of students the opportunity to participate in available educational opportunities at foreign institutions that will enhance the students’ legal education, subject to the following criteria:

 - Students in good standing at the law school may spend no more than two semesters of study at any foreign institution after successful completion of two semesters in the law school.

-- A proposed course of foreign study must be approved in advance by the Vice Dean for Academic and Faculty Affairs and must comply with the American Bar Association Criteria for Accepting Credit for Student Study at a Foreign Institution (the ABA Criteria).
+- A proposed course of foreign study must be approved in advance by the Vice Dean, Academics and must comply with the American Bar Association Criteria for Accepting Credit for Student Study at a Foreign Institution (the ABA Criteria).